 They have certainly puzzled (to avoid the word disrupt) bricks and mortar wealth managers and private banks.
 But at the end of the day due to the high grade of automation, they all look and work quite uniformly.
-That brings up the question is it possible to differentiate besides the price in digital wealth management, or at least what will be the next building blocks to come up on the horizon.
+This raises the question of whether there are differentiators in digital asset management besides pricing?
+Or in other words, what are the next building blocks in robo advising?

 Enhanced Asset Allocations and Smart Beta

 On the investment side one possible trend I see is that robo advisors will use enhanced asset allocations and try to achieve smart beta with add-ons like:

 - Additional asset classes like commodities, real estate, private equity etc.

 - Usage of smart beta ETFs instead of market capitalisation weighted indices per asset class

 - Currency overlay to hedge currency risks.
 With this tactic you can gain access to markets outside your reference currency, but mitigate the involved currency risks at the same time

 - Smart rebalancing algorithms instead of e.g. strict monthly rebalancing.
 Though most providers have already straightforward algorithms for rebalancing in place.